T-net/tnet-on-react-forms/README.md

 4. Test that the request payload received in the mock server matches the expected one after clicking on save.
 5. Write the least amount of code to make the tests pass.
 I have travelled along the milky way of state management options and have found `react-hook-form` to be the most powerful yet lean solution when it comes to React forms.
 6. Refactor.

+### Validation

+1. Write a test that attempts to submit the form with empty values and check that validation messages are visible.
+2. Implement the required rules for the fields and display the errors (I cover controlled components with the UI libraries in part 4).
+3. Refactor.

+### Notification

+## Part 4: Tackling GroupUI

+## Part 5: Tackling Design 6